Things to Do After a Car Accident

 Eleven common-sense tips that will help you get back to normal.

 Accidents happen.
-Knowing what to do immediately after a car accident can help minimize the damage, both physically and legally.
+Knowing what to do immediately after a car accident can help minimize the physical and legal damage.

 Never Leave the Scene of an Accident